 All the products TPI manufactures are based on customer designs and specifications.
-Once finished products leave TPI facilities, our customers install them on wind turbines or in electric vehicles.
+Once finished blades leave TPI facilities, our customers install them on wind turbines.
 At the end of their life, the disposal of TPI manufactured parts remain the responsibility of our customers.
 As a manufacturing company, we recognize that while we may not oversee the final disposal of our product, it is still our responsibility to properly manage our material usage and waste production.
-We are committed to doing our part to increase material efficiency and recyclability, while continuing to pursue partnerships with industry consortia, OEMs, and academia on the circularity of wind blades and automotive parts.
+We are committed to doing our part to increase material efficiency and recyclability, while continuing to pursue partnerships with industry consortia, OEMs, and academia on the circularity of wind blades.

 Materials

 Raw materials are the key cost driver of the products we manufacture.
 We aim to use our materials as efficiently as we can while still meeting the expectations and requirements of our customers.
 Our products are generally custom designed and built to the specifications of our customers.
 We currently track the materials used in our manufacturing processes through our product lifecycle management system and enterprise resource planning system.
-Approximately one percent of our materials used in 2023 were from renewable resources, balsa wood, and approximately three percent were from recycled sources, polyethylene terephthalate (PET).
+In 2024, approximately two percent of our materials used were sourced from renewable resources (balsa wood) and approximately four percent were made from recycled content (polyethylene terephthalate (PET) and steel bolts).
 In addition, all facilities have chemical and hazardous waste management systems in accordance with laws and regulations in their respective regions.

 Materials Recycling

 We remain highly engaged in global efforts to reduce carbon emissions from our manufacturing operations, reduce waste, and implement pathways available for the reuse of as much of the waste we generate as possible.
-This year we participated in the preparation of five new project proposals that have been awarded by the US Department of Energy focused on wind blade recycling and sustainable materials which we will begin working on during 2024.
+This year we kicked off five new project proposals that have been awarded by the US Department of Energy focused on wind blade recycling and sustainable materials which we will continue working on in 2025.

 Waste